-The Top 10 Leadership Strategies to Create Winning Teams
+The Top 10 Leadership Strategies To Create Winning Teams

-A winning team has a strong sense of teamwork.
+Leadership Strategies A winning team has a strong sense of teamwork.
 Building a winning team takes more than getting a group of people with the right mix of professional skills to work together.
 They must blend and move in harmony like a well-oiled machine.
 They are highly productive, communicate efficiently, collaborate, and innovate in an environment of mutual respect.
 A winning team always has clear goals, strong leadership, and diplomatic means of conflict resolution.
 As a leader, you know you have a winning team when everything is well organized and everybody knows their duty.
 But this is easier said than done.

 Well, hiring great talent is good; delegating to allow autonomy is great for motivation.
 Nevertheless, what is better is being present as a harmonizing influence to ensure the group works well and focuses on the priorities.
 Gaining such levels of success takes excellent leadership skills and effort on the part of the leader.
 According to indeed.com, leaders of successful teams ensure that all members have fulfilled their assigned duties.
-Luckily, there are some strategies that help leaders to create a winning team.
-These are ten time-tested tips that can apply to building organizational teams with employees as few as five to as many as thousands.
+Luckily, some strategies help leaders to create a winning team.
+These are ten time-tested tips that can be applied to building organizational teams with employees as few as five to as many as thousands.

-1. Build on Strengths
+1. Build On Strengths

 One trait common among leaders with high-performing teams is that they consistently encourage members to use their strengths every day.
 They focus on building the talents of the people around them.
 Recent studies indicate that strength-based leadership boosts the performance and output of employees in workplaces.
 In addition, another research by Liquidplanner shows that building on the strengths of team members is more effective in elevating performance than trying to improve flaws.
 Carry an audit for your team and assign them accordingly.